Bell Beaker culture: Eastern Europe

 Papac et al. (2021) found that the earliest Bell Beaker individuals from Bohemia in the Czech Republic had a similar genetic composition to Corded Ware individuals.
 A closer phylogenetic relationship was observed between the Y-chromosome lineages found in early Corded Ware and Bell Beaker than in either late Corded Ware or Yamnaya and Bell Beaker.
 R1b-L151 was the most common Y-lineage among early Corded Ware males in Bohemia, and was ancestral to R1b-P312, the dominant Y-lineage found in Bell Beaker males.

 Engovatova et al. (2024) found a particularly close genetic similarity between a male from the Abashevo culture in the Middle Volga region of Russia and Bell Beaker populations from Germany and the Czech Republic, reflecting the presence of Bell Beaker elements (as well as Únětice-like elements) in the material culture of Abashevo.
 The authors attribute this to a long-distance migration of groups from central Europe to the Middle Volga region.

+Bell Beaker bow reconstruction.
+The Bell Beakers used extremely short composite bows, in contrast to the long bows of the Neolithic cultures preceding them.
+This reconstruction was just 35 inches (90cm) long.